Ultravis66/Trajectory-Monte-Carlo/README.md

 # Trajectory-Monte-Carlo

-A small, reproducible simulation that couples guidance (PN + pitch trim) with rigid-body dynamics.
-Aerodynamics are from tabulated Cl/Cd with interpolation; pitching moments use
-Cm(α) + control + rate damping.
-Includes event-based ground impact, Monte Carlo, targeting, and runtime reporting.

-this is designed to run multiple cases and let the user know if you can hit the target within a given radius and within 2 meters.
-Just replace dummy aero tables with real tables (usually produced from CFD analysis).
+A compact, reproducible quasi-6-DoF projectile simulation framework built for large-scale Monte Carlo analysis and machine-learning dataset generation.
+The model couples simplified rigid-body dynamics with proportional-navigation-style steering and pitch-trim control.

+Aerodynamic forces are computed from tabulated Cl/Cd data via 2-D interpolation, and pitching moments include static Cm(α), control-induced moment, and rate damping.
+Quaternion attitude propagation, RK4 numerical integration, and event-based ground-impact termination ensure stable trajectory evolution.

+This tool enables running thousands of randomized trajectories (targets, winds, etc.) to evaluate miss distance statistics or generate ML-ready datasets.
+Users can replace the placeholder aerodynamic tables with real aero data from CFD or experiments.

+This version is an optimized rewrite of `6DOF_Light_ML_Training.py`, emphasizing speed, reproducibility, and scalable batch simulation using a hand-coded RK4 integrator.